-Comparing 2017 and 2016
+Comparing 2018 and 2017

-The estimated losses were higher in fiscal year 2017 compared to 2016.
-The increase in the estimated losses is due to hurricane damage and other weather events throughout the country.
+The estimated losses were higher in fiscal year 2017 compared to 2018.
+The higher amount in the estimated losses in 2017 was due to hurricane damage and other weather events throughout the country.

 Commodity prices and detrimental weather conditions, including hurricanes and severe drought in the Upper Midwest contributed to higher estimated loss ratio in reinsurance year 2017.